orxfun/orx-parallel/docs/wasm.md

 wasm = ["orx-parallel/wasm"]
 ```

-This is the pattern used by the computation crates under `examples/wasm/tsp/*/computation`.
+This is the pattern used by the computation crates in the wasm demo repository.

 ## What stays the same